 Amarkantak is a small pilgrimage town at a hight of about 1050m in the Maikal hills on the border between Madhya Pradesh and Chattisgarh.
-Though it is an important pilgrimage site to Hindus the town and its temple complex maintained a calm and pleasant atmosphere.
+Though it is an important

-Within the temple area more than 20 white temples are grouped around a reservoir of water called Narmada Kund.
-There is an outlet for the water build in the style of a mouth of a cow (Gao Mukh) into a ritual pond where the pilgrims may take a bath in the holy water.
+There is an outlet for the water build in the style of a mouth of a cow (Gao Mukh) into a ritual pond where the pilgrims may take a

 Narmada Udgam is the central temple complex in Amarkantak, home to the goddes Narmada Devi and its water reservoir Narmada Kund, spring of the river Narmada - the sixth longest river in India (1300km) flowing west through the states of Madhya Pradesh and Gujarat into the Arabian Sea.

-The river Narmada is also one of the most sacred rivers in India and considered to be the embodiment of the goddess Narmada Devi.
+most sacred rivers in India and considered to be the embodiment of the goddess Narmada Devi.
 A bath in its waters will relieve the believer of all sins.
-Some even believe just to take a glance on its waters will do the trick.
+Some even believe just to take a glance on

 Just next to the temple complex Narmada Udgam situated within a well kept garden area is a group of temples from the 6th century CE called "The Ancient Temples of Kalachuri".